tanmatt/QuoteOfTheDay/README.md

 - Wed Aug 14 07:00:07 2024 | We are made wise not by the recollection of our past, but by the responsibility for our future. - George Bernard Shaw
 - Thu Aug 15 07:00:07 2024 | Wine hath drowned more men than the sea. - Thomas Fuller
 - Fri Aug 16 07:00:06 2024 | Never stop dreaming big - Nia
+- Sat Aug 17 07:00:07 2024 | To be positive is to be mistaken at the top of one's voice. - Ambrose Bierce